 This indirect cost policy applies only to project grants to nonprofit organizations.
 Grants made to US-based organizations that do not function as nonprofits (e.g., government entities, for-profits) are ineligible for this indirect cost rate.

-The policy also does not apply to grants made under the Foundation’s expedited small grants program.
+The indirect cost policy does not apply to the Foundation’s expedited small grants program, and indirect costs may not be taken on those grants.

 There are a variety of complex or specific grantees that may require additional guidance.
 We expect these types of grantees to be impacted in the following way: